Doshinkyo/glidepath/README.md

 Generate free quick and easy charts for tracking burndown, deployments, glidepaths, or creating line charts.

-Charts can be generated in Light or Darkmode, with or without trendlines for Target or Actuals.
+Charts can be generated in Light or Dark Mode, with or without trendlines for Target or Actuals.

 ![Local Image](chart1.png)